Neighborhoods in Akron, Ohio: Ellet

 Ellet is physically separated from the other neighborhoods by a highway (Interstate 76), a river (Little Cuyahoga River), and an airport.

 Ellet petitioned the City of Akron for annexation in 1929.
 In the 1990s when Akron's total population was reduced by over three percent, Ellet started booming.
-In fact, one in twelve houses in Ellet were built after 1990.
 Situated at the far eastern edge of Akron, it borders Mogadore to the east and Springfield Township to the south.

 Ellet includes many of Akron's bigger attractions including the University of Akron's Rubber Bowl, a former city owned property that was sold to the University for only a penny.
 Next door is Derby Downs home of the annual All-American Soap Box Derby.
 The Goodyear Airdock, which used to house construction projects for Goodyear's new blimp designs, is also nearby.
 Today it is owned by Lockheed Martin, which runs a sizeable operation in Ellet.
 The Akron Fulton International Airport is also nearby.
 The airport is municipally owned.
 Annual flights to and from the airport have increased from 24,000 in 1998 to 35,000 in 2004.

 The neighborhood includes numerous single-family households.
 Commercial activity is scattered mostly on East Market Street, part of Ohio Route 18, and Eastgate Plaza on Canton Road (Ohio State Highway 91).
 In recent years, new retail redevelopment has also taken place south of Hyre Park.

 According to the City of Akron's statistics there are 18,132 people living in 7,892 households.
 Ellet is 94% Caucasian.
 The average household income (1999) is $40,864, representative of the city average.

 Cascade Valley

 Cascade Valley (formerly named Elizabeth Park Valley) was developed around the old Ohio & Erie Canal in the mid-19th century.
 The area is located within a walking distance of Akron's downtown.
 Many people have old canal locks in their back yards.
 The park, a part of the Cascade Locks Historic District, is the site of the restored Mustill House & Store, which served as a general store to canal users from the 1820s till the end of the 19th century.
 The Towpath Trail, which will one day stretch from Lake Erie to New Philadelphia, brings thousands of hikers and bikers to the area each year.

-According to The City of Akron's statistics there are 4,166 people living in 1,838 households.
+According to the City of Akron's statistics, there are 4,166 people living in 1,838 households.
 The average household income (1999) is $28,430.